lgeurts/resume/README.md

 # Read Me

-This resume is written in LaTeX and uses the moderncv package for formatting.
+This resume is written in LaTeX and uses the CTAN moderncv package for formatting.

 <3